AndrewHulme/secret_diary/README.md

 ## User Stories

 As the User
-To make my diary inaccessible to other
+To make my diary inaccessible to others
 I want to be able to to lock my diary

 As the User